PalmStudio/Farquhar/README.md

 # Farquhar

- Fitting the Farquhar model parameters
+Fitting the Farquhar model parameters using different methods.
+This project is still in development and is subject to changes.